docker/docs/docker-hub/download-rate-limit.md

 title: Download rate limit
 ---

-## What's the download rate limit on Docker Hub
+## What's the download rate limit on Docker Hub?

 Docker Hub limits the number of Docker image downloads, or pulls based on the account type of the user pulling the image.
 Pull rate limits are based on individual IP address.